-Two explosions near the finish line of the Boston Marathon on April 15 killed three people and wounded more than 200 others.
-Authorities launched a massive manhunt for two suspects seen on surveillance video before one died following a gun battle with authorities and police captured the second suspect alive.
+Two explosions near the finish line of the Boston Marathon on April 15 killed three people and wounded scores.
+Authorities launched a massive manhunt for two suspects seen on surveillance video.
 A look at the basics of the case:

 HOW THE SITUATION UNFOLDED

 Surveillance tape late Thursday showed Dzhokhar Tsarnaev, Suspect No. 2, at a gas station.
-Authorities said the two suspects fatally shot a university police officer then carjacked a man and got involved in a chase with police that resulted in explosives being thrown from their car and an exchange of gunfire.
+The two suspects fatally shot a university police officer, authorities say.
+They carjacked a man, released him and got involved in a chase with police that resulted in explosives being thrown from their car and an exchange of gunfire, authorities say.
 Tamerlan Tsarnaev, Suspect No. 1, was wounded and died later at a hospital.

 After the death of one suspect and the capture of the other, people in Boston and its western suburbs thanked police, cheered, applauded and set off fireworks.
 Later, they gathered in silence near the site of the bombings to remember the victims.
 Some cried.
 Some wrapped themselves in American flags.